 The bar can either have straight or angled handles, with several grip widths to vary your training.
 The bar became a popular option for football players because it was more suitable for their shoulders and also because the hand positioning closely mimics how the linemen hit the man in front of them at the line of scrimmage.

 There are several companies making quality football/swiss bars.
-REP makes the Cambered Swiss Bar, Rogue makes the MG-2 and MG-3 bars, Titan makes a ridiculously affordable version of the Rogue MG-3, Elitefts makes the American Press Bar (and others), Kabuki makes the Kadillac Bar, etc…
+Popular options include the REP Cambered Swiss Bar, Rogue MG-2, Rogue MG-3, and the Kabuki Kadillac Bar.

 The Buffalo bar is uniquely constructed with a curved shaft.
 People who don’t know about the bar are likely to think you’re lifting so much weight that it’s causing the bar to bend.